bonadocs/docs/docs/guides/Playground/Contracts/Action.md

     ]);

 })();
-// Initiate your contracts (bonadocs.contracts) with the provider and signer
+// Initiate your contracts (bonadocs.contracts) with the signer
+// const contractName = new Contract(
+//     address,
+//     abi,
+//     signer,
+// );
 ```
 ### `Zimulatoor`